SummerEkko/Discord-Piazza-Bot/ACCEPTANCE.md

 Note: Points and places of emails may vary depending on if you engage with posts in Piazza outside of the instructions provided, or if another user is interacting with the forum at the same time.
 If you complete the use cases out of the order we have provided (1 -> 4 -> 2 -> 3), you may also see differences in points.

 Points are calculated based on parameters for each type of participation activity in Piazza.
 They are all set to 1 by default.
-Liking your own posted content does not count.
+We classify activity into 4 categories: Questions, Answers/Followups, Views, and Endorsements.
+Questions include notes.
+Answers/followups include student answers and follow up comments.
+For endorsements, liking your own posted content (questions, answers, followups) does not count.
+Private posts are not counted in activity.
 Ideally, performance summary and private bot messages should only be sent once a day, but to show our use case works, they are sent every 10 seconds.

-The below code snippet is the Cron time scheduler `(located in events/ready.js)` to schedule the performance summary and private bot messages sent every 10 seconds.
+The below code snippet is the Cron time scheduler (located in [events/ready.js](events/ready.js)) to schedule the performance summary and private bot messages sent every 10 seconds.
 To schedule this task to send daily, we can simply change `'*/10 * * * * *'` in the second line to something like `'0 0 0 * * *'`.
 This way, a message will be sent at 12 A.M.
 EST everyday.

 ```{js}
 let scheduledMessage = new cron.CronJob(